oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-10-10.md

         equivalent serialization format, but it will not be part of SARIF v2.0.
 Michael will add comments to the issue documenting his discussions with Micro Focus on this topic.

+    1. [Issue #203](https://github.com/oasis-tcs/sarif-spec/issues/203): "threadFlowLocation.step should be all or nothing"

+        Since we are removing `threadFlowLocation.step` ([Issue #219](https://github.com/oasis-tcs/sarif-spec/issues/219)), this is moot.
+Strictly speaking, we haven't approved that change yet.
+If we reject it I'll reopen this issue.
+        But the need to handle this validation is one of the reasons we propose to remove it.

     1. [Issue #208](https://github.com/oasis-tcs/sarif-spec/issues/208): "Suggestion: require uriBaseId to be case-insensitive"

         Michael, Jim, and I discussed this at length.
 I copied the email thread into the issue.
 In short: The issue of